bearcms/bearframework-addon/docs/classes/BearCMS.Data.Themes.md

-# BearCMS\Data\Templates
+# BearCMS\Data\Themes
-Information about the site templates
+Information about the site themes

 ## Methods